 Also, the projection is a little less consistent than Creed.
 Aventus is fireworks for the whole 10-hour ride, Club De Nuit Intense Man starts a little too strong and ends a little too weak.

 But even with that in mind, you need to remember that compared to Aventus Club De Nuit Man is basically free.
-It’s about as close to a clone as you can get, and represents great value for money.
+It’s about as close an alternative as you can get, and represents great value for money.

 At the moment I have one of the newer batches, which I sense is just a touch weaker than the older ones.